nishchay7pixels/nishchay7pixels/README.md

 ### Hi Folks! 👋
 I am Nishchay Varma, a web application developer.
-I am currently working as a SDE-3 in Walmart Global Technology Services.
-Previously I have worked in Infosys and NTTData Services.
+I am currently working as a Senior Fullstack Developer in Mimecast.
+Earlier I was a SDE3 @ Walmart Global Technology Services

 I'm also a self-proclaimed Poet, budding tech. blogger @dev.io, Graphic Designer and Oracle Certified Associate( Java SE 8 Programmer - 1Z0-808).
-I have hands-on experience in Angular, Java, Python and Image-Processing.
-I have understanding of DevOps Practices and Amazon Elastic Compute Cloud.
+I have hands-on experience in Angular, SpringBoot, Java, Python and Image-Processing.
+I have understanding of DevOps Practices and AWS.

 <h3>Things I code with</h3>
 <p>